 - Variant: in Almost Famous, one of the complaints William's sister raises before leaving home is that their mother celebrates Christmas in September to avoid consumerism.

-- A Sesame Street Christmas Special movie had Elmo wish it was Christmas every day.
-He got his wish.
+- The 1990's Sesame Street Christmas Special Elmo Saves Christmas had Elmo wish it was Christmas every day.
+When he gets his wish, this trope occurs.

 - The second Tenchi Muyo! movie, Daughter of Darkness, has the crew celebrating Mayuka's first Christmas in the summer at they very end of the movie.
 This was mostly because the Juraian equivalent, Starica, happened at that time.
 It was also because Mayuka had been reborn after her death at the end.